Adoption Visa Subclass 102: How Your Child Enters Australia After an Intercountry Adoption

 Getting the Full Picture Before You Start

-The Subclass 102 visa is the final immigration step in a long chain of ACT and Commonwealth approvals, overseas legal proceedings, and bilateral agency processes.
-Each link in that chain must be correctly completed before the next one can proceed.
-Missing a requirement — failing to get the ACT match approval before travelling, for instance, or lodging visa documents before the in-country adoption is formalised — can set the process back by months.
+The Subclass 102 visa is one immigration step in a long chain of ACT and Commonwealth approvals, overseas legal proceedings, and bilateral agency processes.
+Missing a current requirement can delay the process, so confirm the sequence with APCT, IAA, and Home Affairs before travelling or lodging documents.

 If you are beginning intercountry adoption research and want a clear map of the full process from ACT assessment through to the visa and finalisation — including how the ACT Supreme Court finalisation works for non-Hague adoptions and what to expect during the post-arrival supervision period — the Australian Capital Territory Adoption Process Guide covers each stage in the practical detail that the IAA and ACT government websites provide in outline form only.